Trump Officials Prepared For Supreme Court Fight Over Census Question

 This exchange between Ross, who oversees the Census Bureau, and Comstock, a key Commerce official on census-related matters, was revealed in a newly unredacted email chain the Trump administration released Tuesday as part of the lawsuits over the question.

-The Commerce Department did not immediately respond to emails requesting comment.
+The Commerce Department declined to comment, citing ongoing litigation.

 The addition of the question — which asks, "Is this person a citizen of the United States?" — to the 2020 census was announced by Ross in March.
 It has sparked six legal challenges from more than two dozen states and cities, plus other groups, that want it removed from forms for the upcoming national head count.
 The Census Bureau has not asked all U.S. households about citizenship status since 1950.